-You can't buy an annuity from Quilter, but you can buy one from another provider www.moneyhelper.org.uk/en/pensions-and-retirement/taking-your-pension/compare-annuities.
+You can't buy an annuity from Quilter, but you can buy one from another provider www.moneyadviceservice.org.uk/en/tools/annuities.

 We don't offer annuities, but you can use the money in your Quilter pension to buy an annuity from another provider.
-MoneyHelper has an annuity comparison tool you can use to compare annuity products:
+The Money Advice Service has an annuity comparison tool you can use to compare annuity products: